 [LUM#18] Back to the Future of Marine Ecosystems

-By studying the marine fauna off the coast of Peru during the last interglacial period, scientists have come to understand that the ecosystem, which is currently dominated by anchovies, could become a haven for gobies in the future.
+By studying the marine fauna off the coast of Peru during the last interglacial period, scientists have come to understand that the ecosystem—which is currently dominated by anchovies—could become a haven for gobies in the future.
 These findings overturn the projections of ocean models.

 In the Southeast Pacific, the second hypothesis is the correct one, according to the original findings published in *Science*.
 Researchers predict that the current ecosystem, characterized by an abundance of anchovies, could shift to a new state dominated by gobies by the end of the century.
 To support this conclusion, they studied marine evolution on a geological timescale.
-Under the leadership of paleobiologist Renato Salvatteci, the international team was able to reconstruct 130,000 years of ocean life using a 5-meter-long ocean floor core.
-Scales, vertebrae, and other remains thus provided insights into species diversity and abundance over the millennia.
+Under the leadership of paleobiologist Renato Salvatteci, the international team was able to reconstruct 130,000 years of ocean life using a 5-meter-long seafloor core.
+Scales, vertebrae, and other remains provided insights into species diversity and abundance over the millennia.

 A less productive and less diverse ecosystem

 For the scientific community, these findings are invaluable.
-“It is very difficult to test our hypotheses about the evolution of fish populations using recent observations, because we cannot tell what is due to warming and what is due to fishing,” explains Arnaud Bertrand.
-Indeed, fishing contributes to reducing the size of species by removing the largest specimens; it can also lead to a shift toward smaller fish communities.
+“It’s very difficult to test our hypotheses about the evolution of fish populations using recent observations, because we can’t tell what’s due to global warming and what’s due to fishing,” explains Arnaud Bertrand.
+Indeed, fishing contributes to a decrease in the size of fish populations by removing the largest specimens; it can also lead to a shift toward communities of smaller fish.
 For example, in Namibia, overfishing of sardines in the 1970s led to a shift in the ecosystem that benefited gobies and jellyfish (Reporterre, March 16, 2013).
-“This isolated case, which we used to view as an exception, may well apply to large, productive ecosystems, ” the scientist emphasizes.
+“This isolated case, which we used to consider an exception, may well apply to large, productive ecosystems, the scientist emphasizes.

 *Marbec (UM, IRD, CNRS, Ifremer)

-UM podcasts are now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).
+Check out theUM podcasts,UM available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).